 I cheated a little this month in keeping to my four-books-a-month goal by reading two graphic novels.
 A picture is worth a thousand words, to be sure, but a picture does not take as long to read as a thousand words.
 Boom, 200 quick pages.

 What does one call a graphic novel-format work that isn’t a novel?
 You can’t call it graphic nonfiction, because boy does that bring up associations we’re not looking for here.
 Nonfic in a pic?
 I’m open to suggestions here.
 Wow me.
+(2020 me: the term that has emerged is graphica or graphic story, neither of which I like, but there’s other things I don’t like more about 2020.)
 Anyway, this particular volume was about debunking common science myths and denialism, including rejection of evolution and climate change, the thoroughly discredited vaccine-autism link, and of course, that we didn’t actually go to the moon.
 This book was accessible and straightforward, and does a great job of explaining what people who believe these (extremely common) science myths believe, and the surface-level logic of the beliefs.
 I’ve gotten up to Advanced Science Communication 501 level, so I’m looking for material that focuses on how to change minds and not be threatening, and the psychology of conspiracy theories.
 But that wasn’t the intent of the book, nor should have been.
 All it could have added without becoming something it wasn’t trying to be would have been a little more explicit teaching on critical thinking.
 This was a blast (especially for an impulse snag at the library when I was picking up the soundtrack of Hamilton).
 Scientists, read and take note – this is how you make science communication fun, and these are the misconceptions you’re up against.
-Genres: graphic “novel”, nonfiction.
-Rating: 3/3.

 Best American Science and Nature Writing 2015, many authors, ed.
 Rebecca Skloot.